Uzmakh/githubUserSearch/README.md

 Reducer helps us to state manipulation and the contect Api helps us to access data to other components,as we need to access later and display it in the user Info section that is our third section of the design.

-in searchUser function, we can remove noe these separate states, const [username, setUserName] = useState("");
+in searchUser function, we can remove now these separate states, const [username, setUserName] = useState("");
 const [error, setError] = useState("");
 const [loading, setLoading] = useState(false);